oliviacbishop/furesearch/manuscript-transcription/README.md

 Transkribus has a number of keyboard shortcuts to be used in transcriptions.
 The problem with this is that some of the shortcuts only require you to press a certain letter on your keyboard (ie. pressing W allows you to zoom out) which has proven to be an issue when I am trying to fix mistakes or put info into tags that use that letter.

 It is VERY reliant on how good your wifi/cell service is.

-Sometimes it will take an hour for a text model to create a transcrption, other times it will take 30 seconds.
-It all depends on where you are and if you have good wifi.
+Be sure to save as you work.
+If you wait till you are done with a document, the software will freak out and won't save your work.
+I usually click save every 10 changes just to be safe.

 ## How to review past transcriptions:
 The past transcriptions use the cts urns to identify pages and page areas.
 In order to figure out where the transcriptions come from, go to the